5genesis/Dispatcher/README.md

 ##### MANO enabler
 - Validation service: Validate VNFD or NSD as a standalone service
-- Onboard VNFD
+- Retrieve registered VIMs
+- Upload VIM images
 - List VNFDs
-- Retrieve single VNFD
-- Delete VNFD
-- Update VNFD
+- Update VNFD with a new version
-- Onboard NSD
 - List NSDs
-- Retrieve single NSD
-- Delete NSD
-- Update NSD
+- Update NSD with a new version

-- Retrieve registered VIMs
-- Upload VIM images
+##### Repository
+- Expose the directory of the NS and VNF artifacts.
+- Integration with ETSI OSM

-##### ELCM enabler
+##### ELCM (Future Distributor)

 - Validation of Experiment descriptor
 - Retrieve stored experiments from the database